Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-The case $\underline{t_s>0}$ can be finally commented by noticing that as long as $t_s$ begins to increase the oscillations tend to become more extensive, but for sufficiently large $t_s$ the opposite trend is engaged owing to the progressive diminishing of $\omega_0^2$ (which gets closer to $V_\infty$) and of $\dot{\omega}$ (since the faster decreasing component $e^{-2 (t+t_s)/b}$ does not play an effective role anymore).
+The case $\underline{t_s>0}$ can be finally commented by noticing that as long as $t_s$ begins to increase the oscillations tend to become more extensive, but for sufficiently large $t_s$ the opposite trend is engaged owing to the progressive diminishing of $\omega_0^2$ (which gets closer to $V_\infty$) and of $\dot{\omega}$.

-We conclude the Subsection by providing plots making evident the dynamics of amplitude and phase of solutions to the Ermakov equation for the current case if frequency parameters are changed so that a greater degree of nonadiabaticity characterizes the $\omega^2$ pumping at early evolution times.
-They confirm the expectations about dynamics of amplitude $\sigma$ oscillations and of its extrema, and consequently of phases and their sudden changes, see Figure \ref{figure decomposizione caso2}.